 - The only exceptions to this rule include the following:

 - Medical Procedure or illness supported by a Doctor’s Certificate or Hospital letter

 - Hospital Appointment and Orthodontist Appointment (official Hospital or Orthodontist documentation)

 - University Interview/University Open Day (5 per Academic year)

 - There may be occasions when cases have to be looked at on an individual basis and at the discretion of the Bursary Fund Committee whose decision will be final.
 An example of these could include any of the following, although this list is not exhaustive:

 - For any planned absences a Sixth Form Proposed Absence Form must be completed and authorised at least 48 hours prior to the date of absence.
 If no form is received by the Sixth Form Student Manager the absence will be recorded as ‘unauthorised’ and a payment will not be made for that week.

-- Students will NOT receive their bursary payments if they use any of the following as verification of Absence:
+- Students will NOT receive their bursary payment if they use any of the following as verification of absence:

 - Doctor/Dentist appointment card